spencerwalls/CIS-2520/README.md

 My work from the Data Structures course at the University of Guelph.
-Each assignment folder is complete with source code and assignment outline/guide files, in addition to a readme and a makefile.
+Each assignment folder contains the following files:
+- assignment outline;
+- assignment guide;
+- source code;
+- readme;
+- a makefile.